RajarshiCoding/HR-Leave-management/README.md

 - The HR Leave Management System (HRLMS) covers the complete leave management lifecycle for both HR administrators and employees.
 - It includes modules for employee registration, leave application, approval workflow, holiday management, and real-time tracking.
 - The system ensures role-based access, allowing HR to manage employees and oversee organizational leave data, while employees can submit and monitor their requests.
-- It also supports notifications, document uploads, and dashboard analytics for enhanced usability and transparency across the organization.

 ---